denodrivers/postgres/docs/README.md

 }
 ```

-This limits only to database related errors though, regular errors won't end the
+This limits only to database-related errors though, regular errors won't end the
 connection and may allow the user to execute a different code path.
 This is
-specially good for ahead of time validation errors such as the ones found in the
+especially good for ahead-of-time validation errors such as the ones found in the
 rollback and savepoint features.

 ```ts